donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You blend truth and lies as if there were no difference.
 When lying, listeners do not get to oppose your Charm with their own test detect.
 Lies must still be believable and if you say something they know to be false you'll still be caught.

-You can still fail by getting 0 SL on your personality test.
+You can still fail by getting 0 SL on your charisma test.
 ## Combat Reflexes
 Max: 1